 Those working in the healthcare field need to keep in mind the potential consequences for failing to comply with these regulations, such as large fines and other penalties.

 Tax Lawyers Represent Tax-Exempt Healthcare Organizations

 Joint ventures between tax-exempt healthcare organizations and for-profit parties provide a popular approach to achieve enhanced medical operations and increased access to new medical technologies.
 However, these ventures also open the door to many federal tax issues that must be avoided in order to reap the benefits of such a partnership.
 Tax-exempt healthcare organizations, such as those operating as not-for-profits, have a pressing need for tax guidance as well.
-These organizations face risks with business taxable income issues, transactional matters and reporting matters.
-It is critical that those in this industry take advantage of the guidance that tax attorneys can provide on these issues.
+These organizations face risks with taxable income issues, transactional matters, and reporting matters.
+It is critical that those in this industry take advantage of the guidance that tax attorneys can provide.

 Tax Lawyers Handle ERISA and Employee Benefits Disputes